Menu

 Swimming inside the cove

 The cove is the perfect training area for open water swimming.
-It's large enough that even experienced swimmers can rack up as many feet as they want to; safe even for beginners; and fairly protected from rougher currents, tides, and vessel traffic.
+It's large enough that even experienced swimmers can rack up as many yards as they want to; safe even for beginners; and fairly protected from rougher currents, tides, and vessel traffic.

 Buoy Line Swim